New poll shows Philippine president still hugely popular

 A poll by Social Weather Stations conducted at the same time and released on Sunday showed trust and satisfaction in Duterte - also ratings of personality and performance - fell to the lowest of his presidency.

-Since Duterte took office 15 months ago, more than 3,900 people were killed in anti-narcotics operations.
-Police said the victims were armed and put up violent resistance in each of those cases, and reject rights groups' allegations they are executing suspected drug users and dealers.
+Thousands of Filipinos have been killed during the past 15 months.
+Police insist none were executed, as activists have alleged.

-Duterte this week ordered police to stand down from the campaign, which his office said was to shift focus towards bigger targets in operations by the drugs enforcement agency.
-Duterte has not said what influenced his decision.
+Duterte this week ordered police to stand down from the campaign but has not said what motivated his decision.
+His office said that was to shift focus towards bigger targets.

-Analysts were unable to explain why there was such a big difference in the results of the surveys by two well-respected pollsters.
+Analysts were unable to explain the big difference in the results of surveys by two well-respected pollsters.

 Academic Edmund Tayao said the Pulse poll showed the public still recognised the importance of the war on drugs, and Duterte would stick to his policy agenda.